donomii/authentigate/README.md

 # Operation

 Authentigate is still in development.
-At the moment, it redirects to hard-coded microservices(that are reasonably easy to change in the code).
-Moving this configuration into a file is a priority.

 The default microservice is expected to run on http://localhost:91/.
 All external requests to baseUrl/secure will be sent to this microservice.

 Rather than relaying the entire request, authentigate creates a new request, and only copies what is necessary for the request.
-It also adds four HTTP parameters: authentigate-id, authentigate-token, authentigate-base-url, authentigate-top-url.
+It also adds four HTTP header fields: authentigate-id, authentigate-token, authentigate-base-url, authentigate-top-url.
+You can use these in your program to find out which user is logged in, and how to generate links that work with authentigate.

 ## authentigate-id